Merkmalservice/EXPRESStoOWL/README.md

 ```

 ## How to re-use this code in your own Java code project?
+This Java code is managed using [Maven](https://maven.apache.org/).
+If you plan to re-use this code, you are advised to do this through maven.
 The code is published as a Maven module in Maven Central (https://search.maven.org/artifact/com.github.pipauwel/EXPRESStoOWL).
 Therefore, you can directly include and use this code by adding the following lines to your `pom.xml` file.

 ```
 <dependency>